26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Mora Mora (vegan supermarket and butchers) – 8/10

-There’s a vegan cafe on-site where you can order layered toasts, brunch dishes, sandwiches, bowls, burgers, and ‘nicecream’.
+There’s a cafe on-site where you can order layered toasts, brunch dishes, sandwiches, bowls, burgers, and ‘nicecream’.
 The Condesa branch has fun swinging chairs.
+They have a great range of drinks too; I can vouch for the iced matcha.

 Mora Mora is a great place to eat lunch and stock up on healthy items to take home.